 The College is providing to all students, faculty and staff a daily symptom tracker on everyone’s MyMC page to help monitor symptoms and to minimize the risk of exposing others to the COVID-19 virus.
 All will receive a daily email reminder and a link to the symptom tracker.

-Employees working on campus must monitor symptoms every day before reporting to work.
-If an employee experiences symptoms of COVID-19 (without a separate known cause, e.g., asthma, allergies, etc.), the employee should not come to campus.
-The employee must stay home and contact their supervisor.
+Employees who are unvaccinated must monitor symptoms every day before reporting to work.
+All employees who experiences symptoms of COVID-19 (without a separate known cause, e.g., asthma, allergies, etc.), regardless of vaccination status, should report such symptoms via the daily symptom tracker, and the employee should not come to campus.
+The employee must stay home and contact their supervisor as soon as possible.
 Individuals who check a symptom or who indicate they have been exposed to someone infected with COVID-19 will be routed to the OSF Medical Center website for guidance on symptoms and next steps.
 Use of this OSF service is free, and it is not limited to OSF patients.

 More information about COVID-19 symptoms is also available from the CDC.